Qualifying care relief

 You can find a basic guide to qualifying care relief (HS236) on GOV.UK.
 Here, we look at the relief in more detail.

-It is important to remember that qualifying care relief is only an alternative to working out your trading profit on ordinary self-assessment principles.
-If not entitled to qualifying care relief, you can simply declare the payments you receive for providing care minus expenses wholly and exclusively incurred in looking after the service user.
+It is important to remember that qualifying care relief is an optional alternative to working out your trading profit on ordinary self-assessment principles.
+If you are not entitled to qualifying care relief, you can simply declare the payments you receive for providing care minus expenses wholly and exclusively incurred in looking after the service user.
 The result will often be the same, i.e. no tax – it is just that you will have the administrative burden of completing and submitting a full tax return form.

 Please note that most payments to adopters who have taken on parental responsibility for the children they adopt are free of income tax anyway, so qualifying care relief is not in point.
 Similarly, payments to people who have taken on parental responsibility for a child or children under a residence order, or a special guardianship order, are also free of income tax.